 (Credit: American Registry for Internet Numbers)

 Text-based Internet addresses, such as http://news.cnet.com, are a convenient label for the numeric addresses that actually do the behind-the-scenes work when it comes to sending data such as a Web page across the Internet.
 Using today's IPv4 (Internet Protocol version 4), though, the number of numeric addresses are dwindling.
 This is why Pawlik and many others are urging those with Internet operations to start supporting the more capacious IPv6.
+A single IPv4 numeric address can be shared by multiple computers through a technique called network address translation.
+But NAT has its limits, so it's no surprise that IPv4 addresses are in high demand.

 Major companies including Comcast, Google, and Facebook are working to adapt to an IPv6 world, but countless smaller companies have yet to begin taking the plunge.
 Although IPv4-based Internet operations will continue to work, those with IPv4-only technology won't be able to reach the IPv6 realm.